What’s Happening At Los Padrinos Juvenile Hall?

 The most recent incident at Los Padrinos comes less than two weeks after officials announced hundreds of young people had been moved out of two other facilities that a state board found unsuitable.

-The probation department said in a statement that at around 8 p.m.
+The L.A.
+County Probation Department said in a statement that at around 8 p.m.
 Friday, seven young people allegedly assaulted staff and broke out of a unit at the facility in Downey.
 One 18-year-old was able to break out of the facility and ran to the golf course next door.
 But the department said he was quickly apprehended.
 In total, 13 youths were involved, officials added.

 -